Born: Nov. 7, 1944 in Orange, Texas

 Richard Copeland Slocum is the winningest coach in Texas A&M University history.
 His career record is 123-47-2 in 14 years.

-Lake Charles High School was the first stop in Slocum's coaching career in 1968.
+In 1968 Lake Charles High School became the first stop in Slocum's coaching career.
 From there, he went to Kansas State University.
-He began at Texas A&M in 1972 as an offensive assistant.
+He was hired as an offensive assistant at Texas A&M in 1972.

 At the close of the Southwest Conference era, Slocum's winning percentage of .865 (44-6-2) was the best in league history.